C-C-Minetest-Server/travelnet_redo/README.md

 * **This mod is not a drop-in replacement of the original Trevelnet mod.** Contributions are welcomed, but I don't plan writing migration scripts.
 * Elevators are not included.
 This is mainly my personal choice - use more realistic elevators, they are not bad.
 * Punching the travelnet no longer update it.
 Instead, they are always up-to-date, and a cache system ensures the robustness of displays.
-* You cannot modify existing travelnets.
-Instead, remove it and place again.
 * The number of travelnets in a network is no longer limited to 24.
-Though packedm, the system properly handles the display of >24 travelnets.
+Though packed, the system properly handles the display of >24 travelnets.

 ## Installation